 Upon entering the complex there is a large area of hardstanding, surrounded by a large single storey building which is located adjacent to Dean Lane.
 Planning permission was granted in August 2008 for this building to comprise 12 stables, constructed from slate, stone and a grey-coloured render on those elevations facing inwards.
 It is understood that the building was erected and used as stables, and more recently for a commercial livery, until 2015 when it was converted into holiday accommodation.
 The site no longer provides any form of stabling accommodation although it is noted that planning permission exists for the construction of a new stable block on land adjacent to the ménage.
-Part of the stable building was demolished and replaced with a new building, forming an extension to the existing stable building, to provide for three additional holiday lets.
+Part of the stable building, to provide for three additional holiday lets.
 A detached building located adjacent to the three holiday lets provides a shower block and a games room.
 This building is constructed from slate, stone, render and timber boarding.
 Located on the hillside slightly detached from the main complex of buildings are two glamping pods (four further pods are to be erected in the coming weeks) of timber construction.
 A former ménage with floodlighting is located on land to the west of the glamping pods.